spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 The L-Ref tag is used for anaphoric expressions (particularly pronouns and pronominal adverbs) which have been corrected in order to have the grammatical form (gender, number, reflexive/non-reflexive), semantic content (masculine/feminine, directional/locational etc.), and specificity which suits its correlate and its textual position.

-The L-Ref tag has higher priority than the M-Num, M-Gend and M-Case tags.
-It also has higher priority than the L-W tag.
+The L-Ref tag has higher priority than the M-Num, M-Gend and L-W tags.

 The L-Ref tag has lower priority than the M-Def tag, and should only be applied in cases when the M-Def tag cannot be applied.